-Outcomes Description EN5-1A Responds to and composes increasingly sophisticated and sustained texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
+EN5-1A Responds to and composes increasingly sophisticated and sustained texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
 EN5-2A Effectively uses and critically assesses a wide range of processes, skills, strategies and knowledge for responding to and composing a wide range of texts in different media and technologies.
 EN5-3B Selects and uses language forms, features and structures of texts appropriate to a range of purposes, audiences and contexts, describing and explaining their effects on meaning.
 EN5-4B Effectively transfers knowledge, skills and understanding of language concepts into new and different contexts.
 EN5-5C Thinks imaginatively, creatively, interpretively and critically about information and increasingly complex ideas and arguments to respond to and compose texts in a range of contexts.
 EN5-6C Investigates the relationships between and among texts.
 EN5-7D Understands and evaluates the diverse ways texts can represent personal and public worlds.
 EN5-8D Questions, challenges and evaluates cultural assumptions in texts and their effects on meaning.
 EN5-9E Purposefully reflects on, assesses and adapts their individual and collaborative skills with increasing independence and effectiveness.

-FOOD TECHNOLOGY TAS FACULTY HT contact: Ms Trish Johnson
+YEAR 10 FOOD TECHNOLOGY TAS FACULTY HT contact: Ms Trish Johnson

-The following assessment tasks are designed to give students and opportunity to explore food related issues through a variety of theoretical and practical tasks.
-These tasks are aimed at enhancing the learning and understanding of the three key focus areas covered this year - Food Trends, Food Product Development and Food Service and Catering.
+The following assessment tasks are designed to give students an opportunity to explore food related issues through a variety of theoretical and practical tasks.
+These tasks are aimed at enhancing the learning and understanding of the three key focus areas covered this year - Food Service and Catering, Food Trends & Food Product Development.

-Task No. Task Description Weighting Outcomes to be Assessed Due Date 1 Food Truck Folio Students learn about catering and how to design menus and events.
-They demonstrate their learning by designing a Food Truck and record their learning in a folio.
-30% 5-2; 5-4; 5-10 Term 2 Week 2 2 Hello Fresh Meal Kit Students learn about Food trends and then create a meal kit based on a food trend of choice.
-30% 5-8; 5-13; Term 3 Week 2 3 Packaging Prototype and Folio Students design appropriate packaging for a food of choice.
-They create a prototype of the packaging and show their process in a folio 40% 5-5; 5-9 Term 4, Week 2
+Task No Task Description Weighting Outcomes Due Date 1 Food Truck Folio online submission Students learn about catering and how to design menus.
+Students work in pairs to design a Food Truck and individually record their learning in a folio 25% 5-1; 5-4; 5-10 Term 1, Week 11 2 Hello Fresh Meal Kit online and in class Students learn about food trends and then create a meal kit based on a food trend of choice 25% 5-5; 5-9 Term 2, Week 10 3 Packaging Prototype and Folio online and hand in Students design an innovative food product.
+They create a prototype of the packaging and show the development of their product in a folio 25% 5-8; 5-13; Term 3, Week 10 4 Yearly Examination in class Yearly examination testing food service and catering, food trends and food product development 25% 5-2; 5-3; 5-12 Term 4, Week 4

-FT5-1 demonstrates hygienic handling of food to ensure a safe and appealing product FT5-2 identifies, assesses and manages the risks of injury and WHS issues associated with the handling of food FT5-3 describes the physical and chemical properties of a variety of foods FT5-4 accounts for changes to the properties of food which occur during food processing, preparation and storage FT5-5 applies appropriate methods of food processing, preparation and storage FT5-6 describes the relationship between food consumption, the nutritional value of foods and the health of individuals and communities FT5-7 justifies food choices by analysing the factors that influence eating habits FT5-8 collects, evaluates and applies information from a variety of sources FT5-9 communicates ideas and information using a range of media and appropriate terminology FT5-10 selects and employs appropriate techniques and equipment for a variety of food-specific purposes FT5-11 plans, prepares, presents and evaluates food solutions for specific purposes FT5-12 examines the relationship between food, technology and society FT5-13 evaluates the impact of activities related to food on the individual, society and the environment
+FT5-1 demonstrates hygienic handling of food to ensure a safe and appealing product FT5-2 identifies, assesses and manages the risks of injury and WHS issues associated with the handling of food FT5-3 describes the physical and chemical properties of a variety of foods FT5-4 accounts for changes to the properties of food which occur during food processing, preparation and storage FT5-5 applies appropriate methods of food processing, preparation and storage FT5-6 describes the relationship between food consumption, the nutritional value of foods and the health of individuals and communities FT5-7 justifies food choices by analysing the factors that influence eating habits FT5-8 collects, evaluates and applies information from a variety of sources FT5-9 communicates ideas and information using a range of media and appropriate terminology FT5-10 selects and employs appropriate techniques and equipment for a variety of food-specific purposes FT5-11 -11 plans, prepares, presents and evaluates food solutions for specific purposes FT5-12 examines the relationship between food, technology and society FT5-13 evaluates the impact of activities related to food on the individual, society and the environment